Sango (musician)

 Kai Asa Savon Wright (born October 1, 1991), known by his stage name Sango, is an American DJ and record producer from Seattle, Washington.

 Personal life

-Sango was born October 1, 1991, in Bremerton, Washington.
+Sango was born October 1, 1991, in Seattle, Washington.
 His parents were both musicians.
 He relocated to Grand Rapids, Michigan at age nine.
 In 2015, he graduated from Western Michigan University with a BFA in graphic design.
-Shortly after graduating, he relocated to Seattle.
+Shortly after graduating, he relocated to back to Seattle.
 His professional name comes from the lead female character in the anime/manga Inuyasha.

 In 2015, Wright married Angela Lopez-Wright.
 In September 2016, Wright announced the birth of their first child, born on September 17, 2016; a boy.

+In 2025, Sango was announced as one of the remixers for the 2026 FIFA World Cup theme, representing Seattle.